Your grade in this course is based on the following areas (the Four Cs).

 Unless you’ve talked to me, Collections are due by Midnight in your time zone on the due dates listed in the Schedule and I will deduct 10 points per day for late submissions.
 I care about your learning, not the points, so just talk to me if you are having problems meeting the deadlines.

 Communication comprises the minimum interactions required to complete your collections.
 Such interactions are defined in the descriptions of the assignments.
+If you complete the assignment you will automatically and necessarily receive these points.

 Connection is interaction beyond the minimum required above: dialogue with your peers and the world, sharing what you make, the sparks of ideas meeting, the fire of collaboration, the friction of opposing viewpoints and adding to the public conversation.
 Going beyond comments to conversation and collaboration is connection.